ppetrovtv/pine_script_docs/source/Introduction.rst

 TradingView has designed its own scripting language called `Pine Script <https://blog.tradingview.com/en/tradingview-s-pine-script-introduction-203/>`__.
-It allows users to create customized studies and signals and run them on our servers.
+It allows users to create customized indicators and run them on our servers.
 Pine was designed as a lightweight language, focused on the specific task of developing indicators.
 TradingView's built-in indicators have been coded in Pine.
 It is our